-Successful completion of this course will be measured through art production, written and verbal critiques, class participation, performance, cooperative learning, leadership capabilities, portfolio development, studio responsibilities, and final portfolio submission.
+Successful completion of this course will be measured through monthly photographic theme submissions, various photo shoots, lab work assignments, class participation, portfolio design, and a final portfolio submission.

 This course can be counted in fulfillment of the state mandated five (5) credits of Visual and Performing Arts and/or in partial fulfillment of the 130 total credits required for graduation.